g1BSsQ/device-os-lab/CONTRIBUTING.md

 ## Scripts Cleanup

 The `scripts/` directory has been cleaned up to remove unused scripts.
 Contributors should ensure they are using the updated list of scripts.

+## Updating Dependencies

+When updating dependencies, ensure the following:

+1. Use the latest stable versions of all dependencies.
+2. Verify that the updates do not introduce breaking changes.
+3. Update any relevant documentation, including `README.md` and `docs/dependencies.md`.
+4. Test the project thoroughly to ensure compatibility with the updated dependencies.